BastienB04/Baluyot-Calibration-Algorithm-Implementation/README.md

 # Baluyot-Calibration-Algorithm-Implementation
-A simple implementation of the Baluyot Calibration Algorithm on C++; Used for obtaining experimental results to prove the algorithm's correctness.
+This repository contains a simple implementation of the Baluyot Calibration Algorithm on C++.

+This implementation was used for obtaining experimental results to prove the algorithm's correctness and accompanies the article on:
+################

+This implementation is also based on the original context of measuring a battery's SoC (though this term is only to represent the input and is actually unbounded) and assumes 2 inputs (SoC1 and SoC2), i.e. n = 2, as explained in the article.

+The code allows for 3 input settings: Manual (via cin input), Automated (via PRNG) or Automated (via external .txt file parse).
+All relevant output data will be logged and stored in external .txt files.